The effect of alfalfa cover on runoff generation at the scale of erosive plots using a rainfall simulation

 Authors

-1 PhD student, Natural Engineering Department, Faculty of Natural Resources and Earth Sciences, Kashan University, Kashan, Iran
+1 Ph.D.
+Student, Department of Nature Engineering, Faculty of Natural Resources and Earth Sciences, University of Kashan, Kashan, Iran

 2 Associate Professor, Natural Engineering Department, Faculty of Natural Resources and Earth Sciences, Kashan University, Kashan, Iran